Providing an opportunity for every child to be safe in and around water

 Swim for Charlie is equipping second-grade students across North Carolina with life-saving water safety skills.

-Now in its fourth year, the program serves students from Durham Public Schools and Orange County Schools.
-In the fall semester of 2026 alone, 785 students participated, bringing the total number of children reached since the program’s inception to 4,500 – representing 27 schools and 8 host pools.
+Now in its fifth year, the program serves students from Durham Public Schools and Orange County Schools.
+In the fall semester of 2025 alone, 785 students participated, bringing the total number of children reached since the program’s inception to 4,500 – representing 27 schools and 8 host pools.

 Looking ahead, Swim for Charlie aims to expand into additional North Carolina school districts, making water safety education accessible to even more second graders across the state.